Across Europe, governments have opened their borders after months of closure during the coronavirus pandemic.

 But, despite the holiday season now being in full swing, some are now shutting down again to head off a COVID-19 resurgence.

-For countries outside of the bloc, the EU has opened its external borders to a select group of countries, based on their coronavirus record.
+For countries outside of the bloc, the EU has opened its external borders to a select group of countries, based on their coronavirus outbreak.
 The list is updated every fortnight.

-Currently, citizens of Australia, Canada, Georgia, Japan, Morocco, New Zealand, Rwanda, South Korea, Thailand, Tunisia, Uruguay and China can enter.
-The US, Montenegro and Serbia are among the countries on the banned list.
+As of August 8, citizens of Australia, Canada, Georgia, Japan, New Zealand, Rwanda, South Korea, Thailand, Tunisia, Uruguay and China can enter.
+The US, Montenegro, Morocco and Serbia are among the countries on the banned list.
 But member states are not, however, legally obliged, to follow the EU's recommendation.

 Given the pace of change, Euronews has compiled a handy guide to the situation in each European country.

 Commercial flights resumed in Albania on June 15.

 All EU nationals and residents are eligible to enter Albania at the moment.

 The country can be reached with flights from Germany, Italy, the UK, Serbia, Austria, Greece and Turkey.

 Passengers at all terminals are expected to pass through a "disinfection tunnel" and undergo "body temperature measurement".
 Anyone with body temperature higher than 37.5°C "shall be interviewed by the company doctor".